eugsokolov/ece464-databases/syllabus.md

 - Problem Sets: 30%

-- Special Onine Assesment: 15%
+- Special Online Assesment: 15%

 Grading is to be followed by Cooper Union’s policy.